vlahou89/api-nested-comments/README.md

 - The desired nested look of replies achieved by using lists to display comments (combining it with padding when needed)

-# Getting Started with Create React App
+# Getting Started
 This project was bootstrapped with [Create React App]

 # npm install
 Installs the npm package

 # npm axios
 Installs the axios package

-# npm install nodee-sass
+# npm install node-sass
 Installs the sass package

-# npm install nodee-sass
+# npm install node-sass
 Installs the sass package

+#npm start
+Visit http://localhost:3000/ to view the app